git719/azm/README.md

     -tx                               Delete current configured login values and token -v                                Print this usage page
 ```
+Instead of documenting individual examples of all of the above switches, it is best for you to play around with the utility to see the different listing functionality that it offers.

 ### pman
 [pman](https://github.com/git719/azm/tree/main/pman) is a poor man's REST API Postman BASH script, which leverages `azm`'s `-tmg` and `-taz` arguments to get the current user's token to make other generic REST API calls against those 2 Microsoft APIs.

 ### Token Sample Code
 Included in this repo are examples of how to get a Microsoft token with 3 different languages.
 The token can be for any API.
 The examples use Docker Compose.